 During the summer, when temperatures rise drastically, it can be difficult to maintain a comfortable temperature in your bedroom, which can disrupt your night's sleep.
-The right temperature is crucial for promoting quality sleep and ensuring your comfort during the night.
+The right temperature is crucial to promote quality sleep and ensure your comfort during the night.
 In this article, we'll analyze ten ingenious ideas to help you maintain a comfortable temperature in your bedroom throughout the summer.

 First idea: Install blackout curtains or thermal blinds